-Goliad County believes that the only valid means of reviewing and identifying trends and deficiencies in a safety program is through an effective recordkeeping program.
-The recordkeeping element will be essential in tracking the performance of duties and responsibilities under the program.
-The county will implement and maintain an active, up to date recordkeeping program.
+Trinity County believes that the only valid means of reviewing and identifying trends and deficiencies in a safety process is through an effective recordkeeping process.
+The recordkeeping element will be essential in tracking the performance of duties and responsibilities under the process.
+The county will implement and maintain an active, up to date recordkeeping process.